MagIciaNGTAO/eCards/rest/README.md

 1. Unpack the zip file in "target/rest-x.x.x.bin.tar.gz"
 2. Change directory to the bin director
-3. Run the start script:
+3. Run the start script

 > ./start.sh

 ## Calling the Greeting REST Service
 Once the application starts make sure the application WADL is accessible by